Students and Old Collegians of St Andrew's College talking together

 A message from the Foundation Chair

-Through giving to the Foundation, you are contributing to the cost of scholarships and general long-term well-being of the College.
+Through giving to the Foundation, donors are contributing to the cost of scholarships and general long-term well-being of the College.
 This allows students who, in other circumstances, would not have the opportunity to attend St Andrew’s College and gain an education which will prepare them for their future beyond school in a diverse society.

 David Boyd